maitrix-org/llm-reasoners/reasoners/lm/README.md

 - We are working on the integration of LLaMA-2 into our framework.
 Stay tuned!

 ## llama.cpp
-- We provide the wrapper for `llama-cpp-python`, which can handle 8-bit or even 4-bit quantized version of LLaMA.
+- We provide the wrapper for `llama-cpp-python`.
 For how to quantize LLaMA, refer to [llama.cpp](https://github.com/ggerganov/llama.cpp).
 - To install `llama-cpp-python` with CUDA acceleration, run
     ```bash